-Yesterday we talked about habit change and some ways to change a bad habit into a good one.
+Yesterday we talked about habit routines and some ways to change a bad habit into a good one.
 We found that the golden rule of habit change was to keep the old cue, and the old reward, but change the routine.

 I decided to come up with a habit change worksheet, to list out a bad habit and explore what the cues are and also the rewards. once we have those listed we can change the routine and hopefully the habit.